Vietnam.vn - Nền tảng quảng bá Việt Nam

 It is unclear what specific demands Moscow has made on the list.
 Russian and US officials have discussed the terms in face-to-face and online conversations over the past three weeks, Reuters reported, citing several sources.

-The Kremlin's terms are similar to previous demands Russia has made to Ukraine, the United States and NATO, the sources said.
-There is no immediate word on how Russia or the United States will react to the new revelations.
+The sources described the Kremlin's terms as similar to previous demands Russia has made to Ukraine, the United States and NATO.
+There is no immediate information on how Russia or the United States will react to the new revelations.

 US pressures Russia to respond to ceasefire proposal in Ukraine